markNZed/processism-react-three/storyboard.md

 This perspective doesn't negate the importance of personal identity; rather, it enriches it by acknowledging the fluidity and adaptability inherent in being human.
 By letting go of the pursuit of an unchanging "authentic self," we open ourselves to growth, transformation, and deeper connections with the processes shaping our lives.

+Reflective Question: How do you feel about the idea that your identity is constantly evolving rather than fixed?
+How does this perspective change the way you think about yourself?

 ## 9.8.
 Recap Scene: Discovering the Self in Process
 ### 9.8.1.
 Objective
 Summarize the concepts of agency, consciousness, and the emergent self, setting the stage for exploring knowledge, language, and non-foundationalism.